Chalet Surface Finishes and Treatments

 Corroso close up.
 Etched “Chalet Canada” centerpiece.
 To date, this finish has only been seen in a few of the larger Chalet pieces – and all have been pink.
 Also, from my collection.

 Irradato: an iridescent finish.
 Achieved by treating a piece while still hot with metal chlorides or metallic oxide or by drenching a piece at the final stages with kerosene and then burning off the oil.
 This results in a colourful, shimmering effect.
+The use of gas/kerosene is very ‘old-school” and no longer in wide use.

-Photograph courtesy of ’50 Shades’ Administrator Alex Wicks.
+Photograph courtesy of 50 Shades Administrator Alex Wicks.

 Please leave a comment, make a suggestion or ask a question about this article.
 It will be answered promptly as feedback always welcome!